chanyaz/NewFTCApp-iOS/README.md

 11. Done: Full Screen Ad
 12. If an interactive is a speedread, let it read the english text
 13. Hide/show sound button properly
-14. Tag page should show title in navigation
+14. Done: Tag page should show title in navigation
 15. Done: Add new layout to display all cover
 16. Done: User comments
 17. Display column layout on iPad